Phone: 0161 214 1500

-Tarlun has recently joined chambers following successful completion of a third-six pupillage under the supervision of Alastair Wright.
+Tarlun joined chambers following successful completion of a third-six pupillage under the supervision of Alastair Wright.
 She has experience in a broad range of Civil Law work, namely Personal Injury and Employment Law.

 Tarlun gained insight into complex clinical negligence claims whilst working as a Legal Assistant to a silk for 18 months before commencing pupillage.
 She is therefore keen to develop a practice in this area of law.Book BarristerBack to top

 - Advising on whether a prospective Claimant was employed as an Apprentice

 - Advising on claims for unlawful deduction from wages including outstanding holiday pay; failure to give notice or pay notice pay; wrongful dismissal; failure to pay minimum wage

 Tarlun has successfully negotiated settlement in a claim for unfair dismissal where the issue of employment status was contested.

 Tarlun has a particular interest in claims arising from the Equality Act 2010.